-before calling zfp\compress().
-If OpenMP is disabled or not supported, then the return value of functions setting the omp execution policy and parameters will indicate failure.
+before calling zfp_compress().
+Replacing zfp_exec_omp with zfp_exec_cuda enables CUDA execution.
+If OpenMP or CUDA is disabled or not supported, then the return value of functions setting these execution policies and parameters will indicate failure.
 Execution parameters are optional and may be set using the functions discussed above.

 The source code for the zfp command-line tool includes further examples on how to set the execution policy.
-To use parallel compression in this tool, see the -x command-line option.
+To use parallel compression and decompression in this tool, see the -x command-line option.